Ha-L0/Ha-L0.github.io/_posts/2022-01-30-[H4]-Proving-Grounds-Practice-pebbles.md

 ...
 ```

-We get the information that the parameter `limit` is vulnerable when performing a `GET` request to `index.php`.
+We get the information that the parameter `limit` is vulnerable when performing a `GET` request on `index.php`.
 Exploiting the `SQLi` with `sqlmap`.

 ```bash